Aluminium substituted yttrium iron garnet thin films with reduced Curie temperature: Introduction

 One way to circumvent such high temperature issues is to lower $T_\mathrm{c}$.
 As the magnetic properties of YIG are defined by the Fe$^{3+}$ ions, a lower \tc can be achieved by substituting the Fe$^{3+}$ ions with non-magnetic ions.
 This has been successfully accomplished almost exclusively for bulk crystals by substituting with, amongst others, Al$^{3+}$ ions \cite{Harrison1961,Geller1964,Dionne1970,Roeschmann1981,Grasset2001,Ravi2007,Motlagh2009,Chen2005,Grasset2001}.
 By increasing the Al$^{3+}$ substitution, both Curie temperature \tc and saturation magnetisation $M_\mathrm{s}$ are reduced.
 Sufficiently high substitution levels $x$ allow to tailor \tc of the resulting yttrium aluminium iron garnet (Y$_3$Al$_x$Fe$_{5-x}$O$_{12}$, YAlIG) from the value of pure YIG down to values well below room temperature.
 It has been shown that the desired magnetic properties of YIG such as low magnetic damping and low coercivity are conserved upon substitution with Al$^{3+}$ ions \cite{Harrison1961,Dionne1969}.
 However the studies of YAlIG are almost exclusively limited to bulk and powder materials \cite{Harrison1961,Geller1964,Dionne1970,Roeschmann1981,Grasset2001,Ravi2007,Motlagh2009,Chen2005,Grasset2001}, while thin films are required for typical spintronic devices.
 So far, only YAlIG thin films up to $x=0.783$ were investigated \cite{Liang2018}, which is not sufficient to reduce \tc down to room temperature.

 Here, we report the successful fabrication of YAlIG thin films with different Al$^{3+}$ substitution levels $1.5 \leq x \leq 2$ by radio-frequency (RF) sputtering deposition and a subsequent annealing step.
 We evaluate the influence of the Al$^{3+}$ substitution level on the structural and magnetic properties of our thin films.
 To this end, we study the impact of different substrate materials and annealing temperatures on the structural and magnetic quality.
 X-ray diffraction (XRD) is utilised to show that our sputtered and post-annealed YAlIG thin films have a high crystal quality.
 SQUID vibrating sample magnetometry demonstrates the successful reduction of \tc to values well below room temperature, as well as coercive fields comparable to pure YIG films.
+We utilise broadband ferromagnetic resonance measurements to investigate the dynamic magnetic properties and the magnetic anisotropy of our YAlIG thin films.